Jnavarr56/covid-19-death-toll-comparison/README.md

 ---

-Fetches latest dataset from CDC and another from the New York Times.
-Downloads sets as CSV files and parses the files to determine the latest date for which the total US death count is available in both datasets.
-Calculates the difference.
+Fetches and parses latest New York Times death count csv and exracts the latest figure for the US.

+Scrapes the CDC's death count web page and exracts the latest figure for the US.

+Calls api.covid19api.com (sourcing from John Hopkins CSSE) and extracts the latest figure for the US.

 To run:
-`ruby main.rb`
+`bundle exec ruby main.rb`